 How to choose a good tomato

-I think that if there was a request for each country's cuisine to be represented by a vegetable/fruit for Greece it would be the tomato.
+I think that if there were a request for each country’s cuisine to be represented by a vegetable/fruit for Greece, it would be the tomato.

-I have talked about my love for Greek tomatoes before, they are absolutely glorious, and you can find them all year round in Greece due to the amazing climate.
+I have talked about my love for Greek tomatoes; they are glorious, and you can find them almost all year round in Greece due to the fantastic climate.
 Tomatoes in Greece are so fragrant and fresh, an absolute delight to eat, especially in the traditional Greek salad.
-I do miss Greek tomatoes, but in the summer here in the eastern part of the United States, I can find amazing heirloom tomatoes that remind me of the ones back home.
+I miss Greek tomatoes, but in the summer here in the eastern part of the United States, I can find fantastic heirloom tomatoes that remind me of the ones back home.

 You can recognize a good tomato by three things.

-The vibrant color and the firm but also tender skin and most importantly, the scent.
+The vibrant color, firm but also tender skin, and most importantly, the scent.

-I confess I do go around farmer's markets or at Whole Foods sniffing tomatoes before I buy them.
-I realize it is not everyone's cup of tea to sniff tomatoes but it's a foolproof way to know if you are getting the real thing.
+I confess I go around farmers’ markets or Whole Foods sniffing tomatoes before buying them.
+I realize it is not everyone’s cup of tea to sniff tomatoes, but it’s a foolproof way to know if you are getting the real thing.

 A good tomato smells like summer

-A good tomato smells like summer.
-End of story.
+A good tomato smells like summer—end of the story.
 There are so many so-called heirloom varieties that have no scent whatsoever.
-And to me, that means that they lack in flavor.
-So sniff before you buy and you will never go home with a bad batch, I promise.
+And to me, that means that they lack flavor.
+So, sniff before you buy, and I promise you will never go home with a bad batch.

-I mostly use Campari tomatoes if I can't get to my local farmers' market.
+I mostly use Campari tomatoes if I can’t get to my local farmers’ market.
 Most supermarkets have them in stock.
-It is a good tomato variety that is very similar to a Greek tomato.
+It is a good tomato variety similar to a Greek tomato.
 Campari is small and sweet, fragrant, and very tasty.

-How do you make Greek tomato corn fritters from scratch?
+How do you make these fritters from scratch?

-For this tomato corn fritter recipe, I use tomatoes, lots of fresh herbs, zucchini, sweet corn, and feta cheese.
+I use tomatoes, lots of fresh herbs, zucchini, fresh sweet corn kernels, and feta cheese for this tomato corn fritter recipe.

 I love the combination of flavors as much as the colors.

 The sweetness of the corn makes a good pair with the tomatoes, and the tangy feta brings the fritter to life.
-The simplicity of the yogurt sauce adds freshness to the tomato corn fritters.
+The simplicity of the yogurt sauce adds freshness to the fritters.

-- In a bowl, I mix the flour and baking powder.
-I add the grated tomatoes, grated zucchini, corn kernels, diced onion, crumbled feta, and chopped fresh herbs.
-Add the red pepper flakes and season with sea salt and freshly ground pepper.
-I don't over mix; it is better to have a little chunky mixture, the edges will get crispy and delicious.
+In another bowl, mix the flour and baking powder.
+Add the grated tomatoes, zucchini, corn kernels, diced onion, crumbled feta, and chopped fresh herbs.
+Add some chili flakes.
+Don’t over-mix; it is better to have a little chunky mixture, and the edges will get crispy and delicious.

-- I heat some olive oil in a large skillet and take a full tablespoon of the tomato corn fritter mix to the pan.
-I shape it a little bit with my spoon to make it a little tidier.
-2-3 more patties are added to the pan and fry for 3-5 minutes, until golden and lightly crispy.
+Heat some olive oil in a nonstick skillet.
+Take a full tablespoon of the tomato corn fritter and place it in the pan.
+Shape it a little bit with the spoon to make it a little tidier.
+Add two more patties added to the pan and fry on medium heat for 3-5 minutes, until golden and lightly crispy.

-- Transfering the tomato corn fritters to a dish lined with paper towels helps absorb the extra oil and keep them crispy and not soggy.
+Transfer the tomato corn fritters to a dish lined with paper towels, it helps absorb the extra oil and keeps them crispy and not soggy.

 What can you serve fritters with?